Premenstrual mood swings

 Eating a balanced diet

 A balanced diet low in added sugars, sodium, and caffeine could help to reduce mood swings.
 Try to resist the junk food cravings that can come with PMS.
 Large amounts of sugar, fat, and salt can all wreak havoc on your mood.
-You don’t have to cut them out completely, but try to balance out these foods with fruits, vegetables, and whole grains.
-This will help keep you full throughout the day and help avoid drops in blood sugar, which can make you irritable.

 Exercise